EarthScope/rover/docs/index.md

 * [ROVER development](development.md)

 ## Installation <a id="installation"></a>
-### Part 1: mseedindex
+### Option 1

 ROVER requires the `C` language program [mseedindex](https://github.com/iris-edu/mseedindex) be available on the system's path.
+A `C` compiler and the `make` program are required to build mseedindex.
+ROVER and mseedindex may be downloaded and compiled simultaneously using pip:

+    pip install rover --install-option="--mseedindex"

+### Option 2
+Alternatively, ROVER and mseedindex may be installed independently.

 [Mseedindex](https://github.com/iris-edu/mseedindex) may be downloaded and compiled following the [mseedindex install guidelines](mseedindex.md).
-Alternatively, mseedindex and ROVER may be downloaded and compiled simultaneously using pip:

-    pip install rover --install-option="--mseedindex"

-### Part 2: ROVER
-If mseedindex and ROVER were installed together, disreguard the imformation below.
+Similar to installation option 1, building mseedindex is dependent upon the `make` program and a `C` compiler.

-Use `pip` to install ROVER and other Python requirements:
+Once mseedindex is configured and availble on the system's path, use `pip` to install ROVER and its other Python requirements:

     pip install rover